Sauravionic/Sorting/README.md

 # Sorting
-This repository will contain C files on different types of sorting algorithm
+This repository contains C files on different types of sorting algorithm in shortest time possible.